renatomaia/luavararg/doc/manual.md

 end
 ```

-iterates over the captured values from the vararg, where `i` is the position of the value, and `v` contains the captured value.
+iterates over the captured values, where `i` is the position of the value, and `v` contains the captured value.

 ### `vararg.range (i, j, ...)`